 LCP (Lipidic Cubic Phase) Head Attachment

-An LCP dispensing attachment is available for the NT8, and is able to dispense LCP drops of 25-200 nL.
-The dispenser takes an 8mm barrel syringe, and a sensor ensures the syringe is properly mounted before dispensing.
-It dispenses a full, 96-drop LCP plate in less than 5 minutes, including both the lipid drop setting and the well solution drop setting.
+The optional LCP dispensing attachment is able to dispense LCP drops of 25-200 nL.
+The dispenser holds an 8mm barrel syringe while a sensor ensures the syringe is properly mounted before dispensing.
+A full, 96-drop LCP plate is dispensed in less than 5 minutes, including drop setting both the lipid and the well solution.

 LCP Mixer